vaminator/vamtb/README.md

   vamtb statsvar will dump some statistics

   Database:
-  vamtb dbs will scan your vars and create or if modification time is higher, update database
+  vamtb dbscan will scan your vars and create or if modification time is higher, update database vamtb db allows running simple commands against the DB

   Dependency graph (uses database) vamtb graph will graph your collection one graph per var